ankurv2k6/voron_idex_switchwire/README.md

 Extra printed parts (in addition to the parts from https://github.com/boubounokefalos/Ender_SW)

-    * printed parts from this repository
+* Printed parts from this repository in the STL folder

 * Additional parts from the orginal Ender_SW repository:
          * Additional Upper Idlers left and right
          * Additional Motor mounts left and right for the Z motors (x_motor_mount and z_motor_mount)